alexander-schranz/efficient-json-streaming-with-symfony-doctrine/README.md

 `application/json+stream`.
 So you are parsing the json this way only when you know it is really in this line by line format.
 There maybe better libraries like [`JSONStream`](https://www.npmjs.com/package/JSONStream) to read data but at current state did test them out.
+Let me know if somebody has experience with that and has solutions for it.

 Atleast what I think everybody should use for providing lists is to use [`toIterable`](https://www.doctrine-project.org/projects/doctrine-orm/en/2.9/reference/batch-processing.html#iterating-results) when possible for your lists when loading